Glossary: Common Terms Used in Fire Investigation

 Radiation: Heat transfer by way of electromagnetic energy.

 Rekindle: A return to flaming combustion after apparent but incomplete extinguishment.

-Scientific Method: The systematic pursuit of knowledge involving the recognition and formulation of a problem, the collection of data through observation and experiment, and the formulation and testing of a hypothesis; and, when possible, the selection of a final hypothesis.
+Scientific Method: The systematic pursuit of knowledge involving the recognition and definition of a problem; the collection of data through observation and experimentation; analysis of the data; the formulation, evaluation and testing of a hypothesis; and, when possible, the selection of a final hypothesis.

 Smoldering: Combustion without flame, usually with incandescence and smoke.

 Spalling: Chipping or pitting of concrete or masonry surfaces.

 Spontaneous Heating: Process whereby a material increases in temperature without drawing heat from its surroundings.